kristian-ebstrup/aoc2021/README.md

 # Advent of Code 2021
-This repository contains my python3 solutions to the Advent of Code 2021 problems (https://adventofcode.com/2021).
+This repository contains my python3 solutions to the [Advent of Code 2021](https://adventofcode.com/2021) problems.
 The amount of documentation is directly correlated with the perceived complexity of the particular problem.

 # Select and run
 Run selector.py and input the days and parts of interest.
 It supports a list of days and list of parts, using comma as a separator: